-MCIS Language Solutions advocates to remove language barriers, improving access to critical information about local schools and job opportunities, civic and political rights, and health and legal services.
+MCIS Language Solutions advocates to remove language barriers and improve access to critical information about local schools, job opportunities, civic and political rights, and access to health and legal services.
 Information about these vital services makes it possible for people to fully participate in civic life and for communities to remain prosperous.
-Our social impact strategy focuses on three key areas.
+Our social impact strategy focuses on three key areas:

-Growth of the business supports programs to increase access to rights, services, safety and general well-being.
+03 GROWTH: Growth of the business supports programs to increase access to rights, services, safety indirectly promoting general health and well-being.

 With a growing demand for language services, a long track record of success, and deep roots in the community, MCIS is demonstrating there is a better way to grow business.

 At MigrahackTO, participants will combine data & journalism to delve into immigration issues.
 They will form diverse teams and use the power of data visualization to tell stories driven by data.
 Most journalists and community members have never attended a hackathon.
 Most programmers have never worked on immigration issues.
 Migrahack brings together diverse groups to work jointly on the issues that affect us all.